finos/common-domain-model/documentation/source/contribution.rst

 Once the model changes have been completed, use Rosetta to submit changes for review, referring to the `Rosetta Workspace Contribution Guide`_ and specifying a meaningful title and description.

-.. note:: All contributions are submitted as candidate changes to be incorporated under `the CDM licence <https://portal.cdm.rosetta-technology.io/#/terms-isda>`_.
+.. note:: All contributions are submitted as candidate changes to be incorporated under `the CDM licence`_.

 The CDM is hosted in GitHub.
 Any changes contributed through Rosetta are submitted as a *Pull Request* on a one-off CDM branch.
 This pull request will invoke a build process to compile and run all CDM unit tests and regression tests.
 Given the alignment: